 The NerveCenter Client needs a copy of the same MIB file that a NerveCenter Server uses to provide MIB base objects and attributes.
 If you intend to connect to multiple servers that use the same MIB file, you can direct NerveCenter to share MIB information.
 When you use this option, the NerveCenter Client saves only the MIB information sent to it by the first connected server.

-For more information about MIBs, refer to the manual Managing NerveCenter.
+For more information about MIBs, refer to Managing Management Information Bases (MIBs) in Managing NerveCenter.